zzt93/syncer/README.md

 - Checkpoint: Consumer module remember where we leave, try to not miss data if syncer shutdown in accident
 - Retry: If output channel fail to send to output target, retry until success or write to failure log
 - Failure Log: If retry exceed configured num, write item to failure log for human recheck
-- Event Scheduler: to solve *Order problem* between events
+- Event Scheduler: to solve *Order Problem* between events which has unchanged primary key
   - `mod`: `mod` integral primary key to make same row change always handled in order;
   - `hash`: hash primary key of data row, then `mod` hash value to schedule -- default value now;
   - `direct`:
-    - If your datasource has only insert operation, you can choose this scheduler, which is faster;
+    - If your data source has only insert operation, you can choose this scheduler, which is faster;
-    - *No order promise* for datasource with insert/update/delete, higher output rate if you can endure some inconsistency;
+    - *No order promise* for data source with insert/update/delete, higher output rate if you can endure some inconsistency;

+---

+If you are changing the `id` of event, it always means you are doing joining like I do, which is no way to make consistency promise because Syncer can only provide 'at least once' semantic

-### Input
+### Input -- DataSource

 - Support listening to both MySQL & MongoDB & DRDS of Aliyun (https://www.aliyun.com/product/drds)
 - MySQL master source filter: